 Now we exhort you, brethren, warn those who are unruly, comfort the fainthearted, uphold the weak, be patient with all.
 1 Thess 5:4

-Oh shame on us for failing to demonstrate lowliness and gentleness!
-As one who struggles to tame her tongue, I understand how difficult this can be when you know (or think you know) what the bible answer is.
-But it is so much easier to rattle off a scripture than it is to bear with your brother or sister in the midst of their pain as they experience the truth of that scripture.
-I believe the truth is not that they refuse be comforted but that we cannot bear the pain so we abandon the situation.
+It is so much easier to rattle off a scripture than it is to bear with your brother or sister in the midst of their pain.
+I believe the truth is not that they refuse be comforted but that we cannot bear the pain so we abandon them.
+But “love suffers long and is kind…” (1 Corinthians 13:4).

 Do speak truth.
 Do seek the scriptures for hope and promises and extend that hope to the suffering.
 But we are not given permission to stop there, don't throw out the promises and leave your brother alone in his ashes.
 Sit with him, weep with him, and watch for the morning together.